waiwong614/alexa-tube/README.md

     SearchIntent play some {search}
     SearchIntent videos by {search}
     SearchIntent by music by {search}
-    NowPlayingIntent what's playing
-    NowPlayingIntent what song is this
-    NowPlayingIntent what is this
-    NowPlayingIntent what song is playing
-    NowPlayingIntent what's this song
     NumberIntent {number}
     NumberIntent play number {number}
     NumberIntent play track {number}